pivotalsoftware/ESarch/README.md

 cf network-policies
 ```

 You should see that each is empty.
-If not, use the PWS UI at [run.pivotal.io][18] to clear things manually or use the cf-cli `cf help -a" to find and execute the commands you need.
+If not, use the PWS UI at [run.pivotal.io][18] to clear things manually or use the cf-cli's `cf help -a" command to find and execute the commands you need.

 # Architectural Overview

 CQRS on itself is a very simple pattern.
 It only prescribes that the component of an application that processes commands should be separated from the component that processes queries.
-Although this separation is very simple on itself, it provides a number of very powerful features when combined with other patterns.
+Although this separation is very simple in and of itself, it provides a number of very powerful features when combined with other patterns.
 Axon provides the building blocks that make it easier to implement the different patterns that can be used in combination with CQRS.

 ## Commands and the Command Bus